lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}.
 ERR_MSG MAY be a 0-length text string.
 * SUITES_R - cipher suites from SUITES_I or the EDHOC cipher suites registry that the Responder supports.
 SUITES_R MUST only be included in replies to message_1.
 If a single supported cipher suite is conveyed then the supported cipher suite is encoded as an int instead of an array.

+After receiving SUITES_R, the Initiator can determine which selected cipher suite to use for the next EDHOC run with the Responder.
+If the Initiator intends to contact the Responder in the future, the Initiator SHOULD remember which selected cipher suite to use until the next message_1 has been sent, otherwise the Initiator and Responder will likely run into an infinite loop.
+After a successful run of EDHOC, the Initiator MAY remember the selected cipher suite to use in future EDHOC runs.
+Note that if the Initiator or Responder is updated with new cipher suite policies, any cached information may be outdated.

 ### Example Use of EDHOC Error Message with SUITES_R

 Assuming that the Initiator supports the five cipher suites 5, 6, 7, 8, and 9 in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how the Responder can truncate SUITES_I and how SUITES_R is used by the Responder to give the Initiator information about the cipher suites that the Responder supports.
 In {{fig-error1}}, the Responder supports cipher suite 6 but not the selected cipher suite 5.